lewagon/data-engineering-setup/_partials/cli_tools.md

 gcc default-mysql-server default-libmysqlclient-dev libpython3-dev
 ```

-These commands will ask for your password: type it in.
+These commands might ask for your password, if they do: type it in.

 :warning: When you type your password, nothing will show up on the screen, **that's normal**.
 This is a security feature to mask not only your password as a whole but also its length.
 Just type in your password and when you're done, press `Enter`.